Dear reader of ADxS.org, please excuse the disruption.

 This could be relevant for treatment, as cortisol not only mediates the stress response of the HPA axis, but also acts as a feedback loop to calm and deactivate the stress systems (the HPA axis and the central nervous system).

 We hypothesize that a one-time higher cortisol administration in ADHD-HI could shut down the stress systems again.
 If the cortisol response that signals the shutdown of the stress systems is missing, it would at least be worth considering compensating for this with a single cortisol substitution.
 Since a high cortisol stress response is a healthy reaction to shut down the HPA axis again, a one-off intermittent administration should not necessarily have any disadvantages.
-For ADHD-I sufferers, on the other hand, this should naturally not make sense.
+For people with ADHD-I, on the other hand, this should naturally not make sense.

 Dexamethasone could be recommended for this, as it addresses GR 30 times more strongly than MR. If necessary, a combination with an MR antagonist such as eplerenone, as used in a study for the treatment of back pain, would be conceivable.29